 The changing economy gives store owners the opportunity to reach more customers as well as increasing revenue.
 However, it also means the competition is getting steeper, and innovation is the key to success.
 The platform of your site plays a critical role in connecting you and your customers.
 If your website is having problems such as slow speed, lack of features, out-of-date software, etc, it’s time to transfer to another platform.

-This article will show you step-by-step instructions on how to perform a cart to cart migration.
+Therefore, this article will show you step-by-step instructions on how to perform a cart to cart migration.
 Keep reading to know:

 - How to backup and set up your new store.